nwirp/nwirp/about.md

 #### Family Services

-NWIRP keeps families together by assisting with family visa applications and representing family members facing deportation.

-The FSU processes hundreds of cases each year.
+The Family Services Unit processes hundreds of cases each year.
 Once a month, in Seattle, a Family Visa Workshop is provided for up to 40 people to attend a 40-minute presentation on a general overview of the family-based petition process.
 If you live in western Washington, contact NWIRP’s main line at (206) 587-4009 to sign up for a Family Visa Workshop and intake.
 If you live in eastern Washington, please contact the Granger office at (509) 854-2100 or the Wenatchee office at (509) 570-0054, for individual intakes.

 #### Children & Youth